Battle on Buka Street: Production

-The film project marked the third directorial venture for actress Funke Akindele after Your Excellency and Omo Ghetto: The Saga.
-The film also possibly marked the final film venture for Funke Akindele who has insisted to join politics and to run as a frontrunner in the election.
+The film project marked the third cinematic directorial venture for actress Funke Akindele after Your Excellency and Omo Ghetto: The Saga.
+The film also possibly marked the final film venture for Funke Akindele who has insisted on joining politics and running for the Office of Deputy Governor in the Lagos State Governorship Election.

 Box office

 It became the second highest grossing Nigerian film of the year 2022 just behind Brotherhood grossing about ₦200,087,222 at the box office.
-The film surpassed Avatar: The Way of Water as the highest grossing film in Nigeria during the Christmas weekend grossing almost ₦50 million at the box office.
+The film surpassed Avatar: The Way of Water as the highest-grossing film in Nigeria during the Christmas weekend grossing almost ₦50 million at the box office.
 The film also grossed ₦26 million at the box office on 25 December 2022 coinciding with Christmas making it the highest grossing Nigerian film on a single day in 2022.